bflly1234/COMP466/Readme.txt

-All source codes attached on the github.
+All source code attached on the github.
 This TMA project had implementated on the following address: http://student.athabascau.ca/~baofenzh/